jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Remember to save the diagram.

-With a couple of, admittedly, ridiculously simple examples saved in the workflow-tutorial-platform-jar module, it is time to deploy them to Activiti running within Alfresco and try them out.
+With a couple of, admittedly, ridiculously simple examples saved in the workflow-tutorial-platform module, it is time to deploy them to Activiti running within Alfresco and try them out.

 Deploying processes